abpframework/abp/docs/en/Blog-Posts/2020-04-01/Post.md

 * Why can't I see **External Register Page** after I sign in from external provider for the first time?

   * ABP framework automatically registers your user with supported email claim from your external authentication provider.
-You can change this behaviour by [Customizing Login Page in Abp Framework](will be link here).
+You can change this behavior by [Customizing Login Page in Abp Framework](will be link here).